pizzb/fileless-image/README.md

 # fileless-image
-Inspired by the Canvas of Babel, this website contains very possible image that can be searched if you have the index.
+Inspired by the Canvas of Babel, this website contains all images.
+As long as you have the URL.
 Everything is handled through the URL.

 Website: https://pizzb.github.io/fileless-image/